mesosphere-backup/dcos-vagrant/README.md

 Which exact machines are created and provisioned can be specified in one of two ways:

-1. Specify the machines by name when deploying (e.g. `vagrant up m1 a1 p1 boot`)
+1. Specify the machines by name when deploying (e.g. `vagrant up boot m1 a1 p1`)
 1. Remove the unwanted machines from the `VagrantConfig.yaml` file and deploy them all with `vagrant up`

 Generally option 1 is recommended to avoid having to modify the `VagrantConfig.yaml` file.